 - Amount of experience you will need your employees to have before hiring

 While warehouse businesses are always in demand, you will have to put in some work to find a solid number of loyal clients.
 This can be accomplished by attending trade fairs and conferences specific to the warehousing industry.
-While these types of events often cost money to go to, they are worth attending in order to gain long term clients.
+While these types of events often cost money to go to, they are worth attending in order to gain long-term clients.

-You can also take more passive steps to gain a strong clientele through building a prominent presence online.
+You can also take more passive steps to gain a strong clientele by building a prominent presence online.
 Put effort into your website and social media, or hire a professional to build your business’s brand.

 The costs of starting a warehouse business can range drastically, from $10,000-$50,000.
 Most people don’t have the financial assets to cover these costs on their own, even when the expenses are on the lower price end.
 Consider getting a business partner who can help fund the costs of starting your business.